Samuel29590/MolAnts/README.md

 ### Simulation

 The actual implementation of the *TMASimulationManagerType*: *MASimulationManager*, describe the manager of the MolAnts's system.
 It aims to put in relation every entity of the system.
-It also provides accessing methods of all the entities of the system for the view implementation.
-The simulation manager reference all the entities of the system in ordered collections or dictionaries and can access to all the entities and send them message.
-This feature permits to do concrete actions.
+The simulation manager reference all the entities of the system in ordered collections or dictionaries and can access to all the entities and send them events.
+This feature permits to do concrete actions as interaction between ants and insects or ants and pheromones.

+Futhermore, the simulation manager contains the main loop of the system.
+This loop send the *simulationStepSend* event message to each entity at each turn.

+The simulation manager also implement methods to manage ants and insects (create, update and remove).

+Finally this implementation provides *start / pause / play / stop* methods on the class side.
+Also on the side class the simulation manager provides the simulation data as step duration, width and height of the ground, and ant hill position.

 ##### TMASimulationToGlobalEvents